rancher/helm-project-operator/docs/helm-locker/developing.md

 ## This directory contains the image that is used to build rancher/helm-locker, which is hosted on hub.docker.com
 package/
-  Dockerfile
+  Dockerfile-project-operator

 ## The main source directory for the code.
 See below for more details.
 pkg/

-## The Dockerfile used to run CI and other scripts executed by make in a Docker container (powered by https://github.com/rancher/dapper)
+## The Dockerfile-project-operator used to run CI and other scripts executed by make in a Docker container (powered by https://github.com/rancher/dapper)
-Dockerfile.dapper
+Dockerfile-project-operator.dapper

 ## The file that contains the underlying actions that 'go generate' needs to execute on a call to it.
 Includes the logic for generating controllers and updating crds.yaml under the crds/ directory
 generate.go